 A video obtained by the Guardian reveals how an "extreme-scale analytics" system created by Raytheon, the world's fifth largest defence contractor, can gather vast amounts of information about people from websites including Facebook, Twitter and Foursquare.
 Raytheon says it has not sold the software – named Riot, or Rapid Information Overlay Technology – to any clients.
+Cryptography I. Download Pidgin for Windows.
 Ubuntu ships Pidgin but does not update it after a release (except for security issues and high-severity bugs).

 For those users who desire new releases of Pidgin, we have packaged Pidgin in a PPA.
 If you encounter problems with these packages, try building from source and report the bug.
-Download Pidgin for Windows
+How a social engineer tricked Wal-Mart into handing over sensitive information.
 Wal-Mart pretty much sliced itself open and spilled its guts onto the scammer's lap.

 In this year's Capture the Flag social engineering contest at Defcon, champion Shane MacDougall used good lying, a lucrative (albeit bogus) government contract, and his talent for self-effacing small talk to squeeze the following information out of Wal-Mart: The small-town Canadian Wal-Mart store's janitorial contractor,Its cafeteria food-services provider,Its employee pay cycle,Its staff shift schedules,The time managers take their breaks, Where they usually go for lunch, Type of PC used by the manager, Make and version numbers of the computer's operating system, and Its Web browser and antivirus software.

 But what if you could learn a long password and remember it subconsciously, like you remember how to ride a bike?
 According to a report about subconscious passwords in the publication Extreme Tech, a group of neuroscientists and cryptographers have developed a password system that does just that.
 Scrambls - home.
 Magic Quadrant for Endpoint Protection Platforms.
 Attackers Divert Bank Phone Calls to Cover Tracks.
 Poisoning The Data Well.
 FIDO Alliance technology will allow enterprises to replace passwords with plug-and-play multifactor authentication.